jobovy/apogee/README.md

 <img src="_readme_files/_selfunc_rz.png" alt="Selection function as a function of Galactocentric R and Z" width="350" />

-which gives a sense of the spatial dependence of the selection function (which is really a function of *H* and not distance).
+which gives a sense of the spatial dependence of the selection function (which is really a function of *H* and not distance; *H* is converted to distance here assuming a red-clump like absolute magnitude and a fiducial extinction model).
 The selection function for a given cohort can also be plotted as a function of Galactic longitude and latitude

 ```
 apo.plot_selfunc_lb(cohort='short',type='selfunc',vmax=15.)